 Wash affected areas thoroughly with mild soap and fresh water.
-Contact a physician if irritation persists.
+Remove and wash contaminated clothing.
+Contact a physician if irritation persists or later develops.
+Burns should be treated as caustic burns.

 Ingestion:

 If person is conscious do not induce vomiting.
 Give large quantity of water and get medical attention.
 Never attempt to make an unconscious person drink.